otolab/hook-duplicate-test-plugin/ISSUE_DRAFT.md

 **Key symptoms:**
 - Each hook execution spawns **two separate processes** (different PIDs)
 - The `/hooks` command shows duplicate hook registrations (e.g., "2 hooks" when only 1 is defined)
-- This has been occurring consistently since the plugin system was implemented
+- This appears to have been occurring since the plugin system was implemented
 - Both executions actually run (verified via log files with different PIDs)

 This is **NOT** a display-only issue - the hooks are genuinely executed twice, causing:
 - Duplicate notifications
 - Duplicate audio playback (if hooks trigger sounds)
 - Duplicate file writes/modifications
-- Wasted system resources

 ### What Should Happen?